J. Virginia Lincoln

 Jeannette Virginia Lincoln (September 7, 1915 – August 1, 2003) was an American physicist.

 Early life

 Lincoln was born on September 7, 1915, in Ames, Iowa.
 He parents were Rush B. Lincoln and Jeannette Bartholomew Lincoln.
-Her father was a Major General in the US Army Air Forces.
-Lincoln's mother taught Chemistry at Iowa State University.
+Her father was a major general in the US Army Air Forces.
+Lincoln's mother taught chemistry at Iowa State College.
 Her brother, Rush B. Lincoln Jr. became a Major General in the US Army.
-Their grandfather Lincoln fought in the Civil War as a Confederate Captain.
+Their grandfather was general James Rush Lincoln who fought in both the American Civil War and the Spanish-American War, as well as trained troops at Iowa State College during World War 1.
 Lincoln was unsurprisingly deep into her family's military life and continued with this throughout her life.

 Lincoln studied at Dana Hall in Wellesley, Massachusetts and went on to earn a bachelor's degree in physics from Wellesley College.
-She received a master's degree from Iowa State University in 1938.
+She received a master's degree from Iowa State College in 1938.
 Simultaneously, she was an instructor in household equipment at Iowa State from 1936 to 1942, instructing students how to use new electronics and devices.